 If you are from a a country which Germany regards as "safe", then you have to proof that it is unsafe for you.
 This is difficult.

 These countries are „safe countries of origin“

 At the moment, Albania, Bosnia-Herzegovina, Ghana, Macedonia, Montenegro, Senegal, Serbia and Kosovo are „safe countries of origin“.
 This can change.
-In the residency act Im (Aufenthaltsgesetz) ou can see which countries are currently on the list.
+In the asylum act (Asylgesetz) you can see which countries are currently on the list.